 Introduction Why did Noongar people ferment Macrozamia sarcotesta?
 Was it to detoxify it?
 It is our view that over many thousands of years of trial-and-error and empirical scientific observations that Noongar people developed their own unique and sustainable food processing techniques, in particular the controlled anaerobic fermentation of the fruit (seed covering, outer rind) of Macrozamia … Continued

-History is highly dependent on how we interpret the past and what we want to believe now.
+History is highly dependent on how we interpret the past and what we want to believe now (Macintyre and Dobson 2015).
 As long as we can remember there has been a controversy over the meaning and origin of the name Toodyay.
-We have been led to believe by our local Council that the name derives from a Ballardong term … Continued
+We have been led to believe by our local Council that the name derives … Continued

 Acacia gum was by far one of the most important nutritional substances.